Built to be a romantic replica of a log cabin to honor pioneer women and house artifacts that crossed the Oregon Trail.

-Newell Pioneer Village is an historical site operated by the Oregon State Society, Daughters of the American Revolution (DAR), since 1954.
+Newell Pioneer Village is an historical site operated by the Oregon State Society, Daughters of the American Revolution, (NSDAR), since 1954.
 We have four historic buildings available to tour: Robert Newell House, Pioneer Mother’s Memorial Cabin, Old Butteville Jail, and Butteville Academy & Teacherage.

 The Robert Newell House